 Fifty albums have been released under his own name or as co-leader.
 He has played with the Stan Kenton and Maynard Ferguson Big Bands, Weather Report, Steps Ahead, Joni Mitchell, Steely Dan, Diana Krall, Kenny Wheeler, Mary Chapin Carpenter, The Brecker Brothers, The Yellowjackets, Pat Metheny and Gary Burton, John Scofield, et al, and has appeared as a soloist with the London, Los Angeles, Chicago, Frankfurt Radio, Scottish Chamber, Ensemble Intercontemporain, Royal Opera House, BBC Symphony, Oslo and Berlin Philharmonic Orchestras.
 Peter premièred the double percussion concerto Fractured Lines, composed by Mark-Anthony Turnage, at the BBC Proms with Andrew Davis conducting, and has collaborated frequently with Sir Simon Rattle.
 He also premiered the Turnage opera “Anna Nicole” at the Royal Opera House in London.
-Turnage has composed a solo concerto for Peter titled “Erskine,” which received its world premiere in Bonn, Germany in 2013, with the US premiere scheduled for September 2014 at the Hollywood Bowl with the LA Philharmonic.
+Turnage has composed a solo concerto for Peter titled “Erskine,” which received its world premiere in Bonn, Germany in 2013, with a US premiere at the Hollywood Bowl with the LA Philharmonic.
 Peter has been voted ’Best Jazz Drummer of the Year’ ten times by the readers of Modern Drummer magazine and was elected into the magazine’s Hall of Fame in 2017.
 The Percussive Arts Society will be inducting Peter into its Hall of Fame at the November 2022 PASIC conference ins Indianapolis.

 Peter graduated from the Interlochen Arts Academy in Michigan and studied at Indiana University under George Gaber.
 In 1972 Peter commenced his pro career playing with the Stan Kenton Orchestra.
 Four years later, he joined Maynard Ferguson before working with Jaco Pastorius in Weather Report and moving to Los Angeles.
 Peter recorded five albums with the band.
 He won his first Grammy Award with their album ’8.30’.
 During this time in LA, he also worked with Freddie Hubbard, Joe Henderson, Chick Corea, Bobby Hutcherson, Joe Farrell and George Cables.
 Peter then moved to New York City where he worked for five years with such musicians as Michael Brecker, Mike Mainieri, Eddie Gomez and Eliane Elias in Steps Ahead, John Scofield, Bill Frisell and Marc Johnson in the legendary group Bass Desires, the John Abercrombie Trio plus Bob Mintzer’s Big Band.

-Peter produces jazz recordings for his record label, Fuzzy Music, and is an active author with several books to his credit; the latest titles include “No Beethoven (Autobiography & Chronicle of Weather Report),” “Time Awareness for All Musicians” and his latest book (co-authored with Dave Black for Alfred Publishing), “The Musician’s Lifeline.”
+Peter produces jazz recordings for his record label, Fuzzy Music, with 4 Grammy nominations to its credit.
+Peter is also the author of several books including “No Beethoven (Autobiography & Chronicle of Weather Report),” “Time Awareness for All Musicians” and his latest book (co-authored with Dave Black for Alfred Publishing), “The Musician’s Lifeline.”
 “The Drum Perspective” will enjoy a re-release including added content in late 2022.
 Peter has also authored a series of iOS Play-Along apps suitable for all instruments.